 \textit{Diffusion Models} revolutionized the area of generating art with AI.
-They were first introduced in \cite{sohl2015deep} and are inspired by non-equilibrium thermodynamics.
+They were first introduced in \cite{sohl2015deep} and are inspired by nonequilibrium thermodynamics.
 Diffusion-models are based on a Deep Neural Network (DNN) architecture that does two things: First, it successively destroys the information in the image it is trained on by adding white noise in a so called \textit{forward diffusion} step.
 In each step it trains a DNN to be able to recover the lost information in a \textit{reverse diffusion} step.
-The resulting image now contains some of the original information like style and colour and some newly added information which is associated to tags describing the image.
-As the DNN is only trained to repair a small piece of lost information in the image, the generation approach becomes more stable and solve a main challenge with traditional approaches that try to generate the whole image from scratch and used to fail in the process.
+The resulting image now contains some of the original information, like style and colour, and some newly added information which is associated to tokens describing the image.
+As the DNN is only trained to repair a small piece of lost information in the image, the generation approach becomes more stable and thus solves a major challenge with traditional approaches, which try to generate the whole image from scratch and often fail in attaining decent results.

-This destroy and repair process is then repeated at different levels of resolution.
-This removes the limitation that the DNN can only repair lost information as we can now create new images by first creating them at a very low resolution and then successively repairing them until we have a high-resolution image.
-It also allows the DNN for the different resolutions to specialize on different visual aspects.
-For example, lower resolutions layers learn things like image composition, middle layers learn object shapes, and high resolutions learn object surface materials and colours.

-This basic idea of diffusion was then used to create neural network architectures that are capable of using reverse diffusion (denoising) to create high-quality image outputs from noisy inputs \cite{ho2020denoising}.
-The concept is nowadays widely applied beyond image generation in natural language processing, video and 3D model generation, pose detection, timeseries modelling, etc. \cite{yang2023diffusion}.
-An example of this step-by-step process is shown in Fig.~\ref{fig:gen_levels}.
-Configuring these models to create the desired outputs used to be a process that required expert knowledge.
-More recent architecture variants like OpenAI's GLIDE model \cite{nichol2021glide} contain an encoder, which can take an arbitrary text prompt by a user and create a valid text encoding that can be fed into the connected diffusion model.
-This architecture also includes a second model, which upsamples the result of the diffusion model.

-Most current commercial models usually use the CLIP (Contrastive Language Image Pre-training) architecture presented in \cite{radford2021learning} and \cite{ramesh2021zero}.
-CLIP is responsible for training the encoder and determining how the text encodings are linked to image parts in the diffusion model.
-From this point, every platform contains slight differences in model and encoder architecture.
-The specific encoder used there is called unClip, which includes an image encoder and encodes both text and image inputs into a joint representation space from which the diffusion model can create an image \cite{Ramesh22}.